lab2023/r13-team-357/README.md

 Ganban is a open source web app.

-**NOTE: We can't accept your push request until Rails Rumble 2013 will finished.**
+**NOTE: We can't merge your pull request until Rails Rumble 2013 will finished.**

 **Kanban (かんばん(看板)?)** (literally signboard or billboard) is a scheduling system for lean and just-in-time (JIT) production.Kanban is a system to control the logistical chain from a production point of view, and is not an